rjacobs1969/mytheresaApiDemo/README.md

 - Repositories are named with the suffix Repository.

-- There is no distinction between value objects and entities.
+- There is no distinction (naming and location in the source tree) between value objects and entities.

 - The term Usecase is avoided and descriptive function names are favored instead of execute.

+- Terms like tryToExecute or ExecuteOrFail are avoided

 - Doctrine Querybuilder is used for database access, without employing the ORM component.